isabelc/wp-family-tree-renewed/readme.txt

 * New - Show images on family tree.
 Images for each person are now displayed by default, instead of the previous way, which was only on hover.
 * Fix - Fixed opacity on hover over the tree nodes.
 Previously, the opacity only increased if you hovered over a blank spot on the node.
 It did not work if you hovered over the person's name or any text.
 * Fix - Removed several PHP error notices.
-* Tweak - Show a blank instead of "none" for Children or Siblings biodata in case children are siblings do exists but are not listed yet because they are alive.
-"None" is wrong in those cases.
+* Tweak - Show a blank instead of NONE for Children or Siblings biodata in case children are siblings do exists but are not listed yet because they are alive.
+NONE is wrong in those cases.

 = 2.1 =